Unbanked: In the United States

-According to Congressman Rubén Hinojosa, half of the unbanked had a bank account previously but are choosing not to have an account and opting to using the services of check cashers and payday lenders instead.
+According to Representative Rubén Hinojosa, half of the unbanked had a bank account previously, but are choosing not to have an account, and opting to using the services of check cashers and payday lenders instead.
 Research has shown that immigrants who have experienced a banking crisis in their countries of origin are significantly less likely to have bank accounts in the U.S., and researchers also found that lower rates of financial market participation tend to persist even for immigrants who have lived in the U.S. for several years.
 Attributes that contribute to these decisions, however, vary for each racial/ethnic group.

 Governor Arnold Schwarzenegger started the Bank on California initiative to help the unbanked in 2008.
 Previously, in 2001, a financial education curriculum called Money Smart was launched by the FDIC to help the financially unsavvy.

 Economist Lisa Servon comments that lack of financial education as a reason for using services other than banks is often an inaccurate stereotype.

 Prior to becoming the FDIC chair in 2006, Sheila Bair ran a research project for the Inter-American Development Bank at the University of Massachusetts Amherst to discover ways to help unbanked Latin American immigrants use the U.S. banking system.
 She found that the primary reason recent Latino immigrants often do not use banks to remit money is because they are undocumented.
 Around the same time, the Treasury Department put in place Section 326 regulations that allow banks and credit unions to accept identification from foreign governments at their own discretion.
 Banks like Mitchell Bank in Milwaukee have taken up the Treasury Department on their relaxing of identification standards.
 They have even "offered pamphlets on how to apply for a Wisconsin state ID and driver's license, and invited the Mexican consulate in Chicago to visit with a mobile unit that issues 'matricula' cards".
 In Chicago, the Consul General of Mexico, Carlos Sada, estimated that up to 25% of applicants of the Matrícula Consular ID apply in order use it to acquire U.S. bank accounts.